tomjaguarpaw/blog.poisson.chat/posts/2017-06-07-canonical-testing.rst

 Assume \\(T\\alpha \\to U\\alpha\\) is not trivial.

-Ideally, a test set should have no redundancies:
+Ideally, a test set should have no redundancies.
+Here is one formulation, which may need some improvement:

   A test set \\(X\\) is a **canonical test set** for \\(T \\alpha \\to U
   \\alpha\\) if every element of the domain \\(\\exists \\alpha.
 T \\alpha\\)